What Is Claim Suppression?

 This is just plain wrong.
 RCW 51.28.020 requires that medical professionals inform the injured worker of his or her rights under this title and lend all necessary assistance… in addition doctors take an oath to do no harm to their patients.

 Doctors and nurses who contribute to claims suppression are unethical and should be reported to their licensing boards for their unprofessional conduct.
 There is no legitimate excuse for any medical professional to use their position of trust, influence, and power to harm their own patient.
 If your employer or self insured claims manager sent you to an unethical doctor who they knew would likely suppress your claim, then your employer may have conspired to commit claim suppression.

 Report a Medical Professional Who is Doing the Wrong Thing

-Contact L&I. The Director of L&I has authority to audit health care providers.
-RCW 51.36.100
+You can also ask L&I to perform an audit.
+The Director of L&I has authority to audit health care providers.
+Here is the law RCW 51.36.100.

 Stand up for your rights!